-- · must run reliably and frequently - must be an integrated part of the public transport system, particularly in the growing west and north - should operate at all times of day - should pass through the central city but not terminate there
+- · must run reliably and frequently - must be an integrated part of the public transport system, particularly in the growing west and north - should operate at all times of day - ideally passes through the central city before terminating elsewhere on the rail network

 The Victorian and Australian governments' proposed airport rail line via Sunshine should continue to be investigated.
 Terminating the airport rail line at Southern Cross will place extra strain on the station and connecting transport.
-Terminating facilities will take up scarce and valuable central city space.
-Operating airport trains through the central city to terminate elsewhere on the rail network will make the service more attractive and ameliorate issues in the central city.
+The additional trains serving the airport should be able to use existing platforms without expanding the footprint of the station.
+Operating airport trains through the central city to terminate in the southern or eastern suburbs of Melbourne will make the service more attractive and spread the passenger load in the central city across stations.

 If constructed, this rail line won't be operational for many years.
-In the short-term, bus priority should extended beyond the the peak-only lanes on CityLink, including Footscray Road and Dudley Street.
+In the short-term, bus priority should extended beyond the peak-only lanes on CityLink, including Footscray Road and Dudley Street.
 This is a low-cost option to significantly improve central city-airport transport.

-Policy 26: Support reliable and frequent public transport to airports which is integrated into the network.
-Support continuing the investigation into a Melbourne Airport rail line
+Policy 30: Support reliable and frequent public transport to airports which is integrated into the network.
+Support the investigation into a Melbourne Airport rail line.